mariellefoster/marf-books/README.md

 - Sheldon Solomon: The Worm at the Core
 - John W. Diers: Twin Cities by Trolley
 - Chris McChesney: The 4 Disciplines of Execution
-- Sabaa Tahir: An Ember in the Ashes
 - The Art of Gathering: How We Meet and Why It Matters
-- The Orphans of Raspay

 ## Future
 - China Miéville: The Scar